ElektraInitiative/libelektra/README.md

  * Elektra (except for some [plugins](src/plugins#introduction)) is portable and completely written in Ansi-C99.
  * Elektra (except for some [plugins](src/plugins#introduction)) has no external dependency.
  * Elektra is suitable for embedded systems and early boot stage programs.
- * Elektra supports comments and other non-configuration information by meta data.
+ * Elektra supports comments and other non-configuration information by metadata.
  * Elektra provides many powerful [Bindings](src/bindings) to avoid low-level access code.
  * Elektra provides powerful [Code Generation Techniques](src/tools/gen) for high-level configuration access.